-The closure of high street bank branches is not a new phenomenon in the UK, but the current rate of closures is higher than ever before, and it comes at a time when many people are struggling to make ends meet due to the cost of living crisis.
+The closure of high street bank branches is not a new phenomenon in the UK, but the current rate of closures is higher than ever before.
+Coming at a time when many people are struggling to make ends meet due to the cost of living crisis.

 The closure of bank branches is a UK-wide problem that has been steadily increasing over the past few years.
 Scotland, for instance, has seen more than half of its branches close since 2015, leaving many people who are dependent on cash in the lurch.
-The elderly, who cannot use online banking and rely on their local branch for everyday banking, are among those most affected.
-Consumer group Which? has warned that customers over the age of 65 are most likely to rely on cash as their trusted form of payment and will therefore be disproportionately affected by the closures.
+The elderly, who cannot use online banking are among those most affected.
+Consumer group Which? has warned that customers over the age of 65 are most likely to rely on cash and will therefore be disproportionately affected by the closures.

 The link between branch closures and fraud